top of page

 -

-Do you have recommended supplements?Yes we do have one that we prefer over others.
+Do you have recommended supplements?Yes, I do have one that we prefer over others.
 You can find a complete list of our favorites here.

 -

 Do you use herbs or homeopathy in your care?Yes!
-Every person and pregnancy is different and there is no one size fits all approach.
-We will always discuss options and give you the pros and cons of each of them.
+Every person and pregnancy are different, and there is no one-size-fits-all approach.
+I will always discuss options and give you the pros and cons of each.

 -

-What happens if my baby comes early or late?As licensed midwives in the state of Texas, we can attend births anywhere between 37 and 42 weeks gestation.
+What happens if my baby comes early or late?As a licensed midwife in Texas, I can attend births between 37 and 42 weeks gestation.
 Most births occur between 38 and 41 weeks.
-Before 37 weeks of after 42 weeks, there can be more complications for the baby and we refer you to our MFM who discusses your options with you to make a plan.
+Before 37 weeks or after 42 weeks, there can be more complications for the baby, and I refer you to our MFM, who discusses your options with you to make a plan.

 -

-Does Kharis Midwifery carry malpractice insurance?No we do not.
-Unfortunately malpractice insurance is so expensive that we would have to take on far too many clients to afford to cover the cost and we woud not longer be able to provide the type of care we prefer to give our clients.
+Does Kharis Midwifery carry malpractice insurance?No, I do not.
+Unfortunately, malpractice insurance is so expensive that I would have to take on far too many clients to afford it, and I would no longer be able to provide the type of care I prefer to give my clients.

 -